intelagense/rwxrob/log/2021/01/25/README.md

+## Monday, January 25, 2021, 7:06:50PM EST <1611619610>

+If the future is meta programming (writing declaration of what programs should do) then the future syntaxes will be JSON and YAML and things like Protobuf because they are the most declarative languages on the planet (along with SQL).

+More of our time as developers is being spent connecting and configuring things rather than writing new code.

+Could the future of IT be *mostly* configuring things rather than building new things?
+Eventually most things will get built, then it's just a matter of making it all work together.

+I mean, companies are using third-party applications and open source and just configuring them for their environments.
+Less money on new development, and more on configuration and maintenance.

+I wonder if that means the SRE role actually has more of a future than I imagined.
+Perhaps it just means that the "developers" are sort of like database administrators where the databases are clusters of configurations and domain models.

+It probably means that the new development opportunities will be associated farther on the edge where hardware sensors and things still need to be coded at a lower level.
+Database integration is getting easier and easier.

 ## Monday, January 25, 2021, 6:54:09PM EST <1611618849>

 There is just *nothing* out there to do raw YAML custom schema